 - Properties with other specific coverage

-These are structures listed only due to the provision of a Limit of Insurance
+These are structures listed only due to the provision of a Limit on Insurance

-- Farm buildings and structures other than dwellings, including sheds and permanent fixtures attached to them
+- Farm buildings and structures other than dwellings

 - Portable structures and buildings